 After spending a couple days with Machar, he granted Pelton and Freccia unprecedented access to the front lines of a battle in Malakal, where for the first time in history the pair documented the heretofore mythical White Army as they looted, murdered, and pillaged their way to some twisted interpretation of “victory.”

-Saving South Sudan is a multi-platform exploration of the horrors of the country's newest civil war.
-We devoted an entire issue of the magazine to Robert Young Pelton and Tim Freccia's sprawling 35,000-plus word epic exploration of the crisis in South Sudan.
+Saving South Sudan is a multi-platform exploration of the horrors of the country’s newest civil war.
+VICE US devoted an entire issue of the magazine to Robert Young Pelton and Tim Freccia's sprawling 35,000-plus word epic exploration of the crisis in South Sudan.
 It's a companion piece of sorts; watch the documentary and read the issue or vice versa.
 But you won't get a full scope of the situation without doing both.